AdguardTeam/adguardcert/README.md

 Based on [Move Certificates](https://github.com/Magisk-Modules-Repo/movecert).

-This Magisk module supplements [AdGuard for Android][agandroid] and allows installing AdGuard's CA certificate to the system store.
+This Magisk module supplements [AdGuard for Android][agandroid] and allows installing AdGuard's CA certificate to the System store on rooted devices.

-## Why you could need it?
+## Why could you need it?

-AdGuard provides a feature called [HTTPS filtering][httpsfiltering].
+AdGuard for Android provides a feature called [HTTPS filtering][httpsfiltering].
 It allows filtering of encrypted HTTPS traffic on your Android device.
-This feature requires installing the AdGuard's CA certificate to the list of trusted certificates.
+This feature requires adding the AdGuard's CA certificate to the list of trusted certificates.

-By default on a non-rooted device only a limited subset of apps (mostly, browsers) trust the CA certificate installed to the "User store".
-The only option to allow filtering of all apps is to install the certificate to the "System store".
+By default, on a non-rooted device only a limited subset of apps (mostly, browsers) trust the CA certificates installed to the **User store**.
+The only option to allow filtering of all other apps' traffic is to install the certificate to the **System store**.
-Unfortunately, this is only possible on a rooted device.
+Unfortunately, this is only possible on rooted devices.

 [agandroid]: https://adguard.com/adguard-android/overview.html
 [httpsfiltering]: https://kb.adguard.com/general/https-filtering

 ## Usage

-1. Enable HTTPS filtering and save/install AdGuard's certificate to the user store.
+1. Enable HTTPS filtering in AdGuard for Android and save AdGuard's certificate to the User store.
-2. Go to Magisk->Settings and enable Zygisk.
+2. Go to *Magisk -> Settings* and enable **Zygisk**.
-3. Download the zip file from [latest release][latestrelease].
+3. Download the `.zip` file from the [latest release][latestrelease].
-4. Go to Magisk->Modules->Install from storage, and select the downloaded zip file.
+4. Go to *Magisk -> Modules -> Install from storage* and select the downloaded `.zip` file.
 5. Reboot.

-To update the module if a new version comes out, repeat steps 3-5.
+If a new version comes out, repeat steps 3-5 to update the module.

 <details>
-    <summary>Illustrated instruction of how to use this module</summary>
+    <summary>Illustrated instruction</summary>

 ![Open Magisk settings](https://user-images.githubusercontent.com/5947035/161061257-680c784b-b476-432d-8dfd-2528fe239346.png)